henkelmax/modrepo/docs/minecraft/voicechat/wiki/old_config.md

 ---

-# Config File Locations for Older Versions of the Game
+# Config File Locations for Older Versions of the Mod/Plugin

 These are the config locations for versions older than `2.4.0` of the mod/plugin.